noushin-omidvar/noushin-omidvar.github.io/_pages/about.md

 I’ve traveled through both **academia** (Ph.D. in Chemical Engineering at Virginia Tech) and **industry** (Aionics Inc.), always chasing the same goal: using **machine learning as a tool for discovery**.
 For me, the exciting part isn’t just building models — it’s uncovering the hidden rules of nature that those models reveal.

-When I’m not coding or analyzing molecules, I enjoy mentoring, collaborating across disciplines, and **asking big “what if?” questions** that push science forward.
+When I’m not coding or analyzing molecules, I enjoy collaborating across disciplines, and **asking big “what if?” questions** that push science forward.

 **Areas of interest:** AI for Science & Engineering, Cheminformatics & Molecular Modeling, Optimization & Generative Design, Explainable & Interpretable AI